 I’d been thinking about the Zoku Quick Pop Maker since the first time I saw it at Williams-Sonoma.
 I sent a tweet asking if anyone owned it, and everyone replied with praise regarding how great it is.

 Later that day, we found ourselves at Fashion Valley mall so I decided to buy it.
-I knew it was $49.99 and at the outer edge of what I consider a popsicle to be worth.
+I knew it at the outer edge of what I consider a popsicle to be worth.
 But in the store, she had eyeballed the Character Kit so I had to at least get that too.
 But here’s how it all went down.

 Zoku Quick Pop Maker Sticker Shock